statiagov/gesmew/guides/content/developer/upgrades/point-seventy-to-one-dot-oh.md

 Worth noting here is that Gesmew 1.0 was the first release to properly use the features of Rails engines.
-This means that Gesmew needs to be mounted manually within the `config/routes.rb` file of the application, and that the classes such as `Product` and `Variant` from Gesmew are now namespaced within a module, so that they are now `Gesmew::Product` and `Gesmew::Variant`.
+This means that Gesmew needs to be mounted manually within the `config/routes.rb` file of the application, and that the classes such as `Establishment` and `Variant` from Gesmew are now namespaced within a module, so that they are now `Gesmew::Establishment` and `Gesmew::Variant`.
 Tables are similarly namespaced (i.e. `gesmew_products` and `gesmew_variants`).

 Along with this, migrations must be copied over to the application using the